-Holders of a corporate practising certificate are also authorised to volunteer at a community legal service or otherwise on a pro bono basis provided that you are covered by professional indemnity insurance for such work .
-However, if you wish to provide legal services to any clients apart from your employer, you will need to hold an employee or principal in a law practice practising certificate and take out the approved professional indemnity insurance cover.
-LABEL YOUR EMAILS WITH "SUBJECT TO CLIENT LEGAL PRIVILEGE" AND AVOID "UPDATES" OR "AS A MATTER OF COURTESY"
+Holders of a corporate practising certificate are also authorised to volunteer at a community legal service or otherwise on a pro bono basis provided that you are covered by professional indemnity insurance for such work.
+If you intend to provide legal services to any other person or entity, those services must be provided through a law practice holding the requisite professional indemnity insurance.
+In those circumstances you much hold a principal or employee of a law practice practising certificate.